USEPA/pyaqsapi/docs/_build/html/_sources/manual/Introduction.rst.txt

 Introduction
 ============
-The pyaqsapi module for the python 3 programming environment allows a python 3 programming environment to connect to and retrieve data from the United States Environmental Protection Agency’s (US EPA) Air Quality System (AQS) Data Mart API v2 (Air Quality System)1 interface directly.
+The pyaqsapi package for the python 3 programming environment allows a python 3 programming environment to connect to and retrieve data from the United States Environmental Protection Agency’s (US EPA) Air Quality System (AQS) Data Mart API v2 (Air Quality System)1 interface directly.
 This package enables the data